How important is good spelling, layout and grammar in online copy?

 1. Copy check

 This is a simple yet effective habit to get into.
-Check over any work that you create to look for spelling errors, to check the font is correct, to ensure images are formatted properly and the layout is as you want.
+Check over any work that you create to look for spelling errors, check the font is correct, ensure images are formatted properly and the layout is as you would like.

 2. Secondary copy check